rstudio/keras3/man-src/k_fft/3-rendered.md

 fft(x)
 # (array([ 3., -1.], dtype=float32), array([ 1., -1.], dtype=float32))
 ```

+@returns
+A tuple containing two tensors - the real and imaginary parts of the
+output tensor.

 @param x Tuple of the real and imaginary parts of the input tensor.
 Both
 tensors in the tuple should be of floating type.